digikar99/lisp-travis-lite/README.md

 Agreeing with Keen, the core developer behind CIM, I'm also maintaining a run.py, which should hopefully turn out easier to maintain.

 roswell is another alternative - and I'm using roswell binaries below!
 Hopefully, this repository is easier to maintain than roswell for the common implementations used below.
+Also, roswell is much slower than cl-travis. lisp-travis-lite aims to provide the speed of cl-travis: near instant installs.

 ## Support Matrix